 Participation & Attendance: It is extremely helpful to group members that you are consistently available at regularly scheduled meetings as your group members count on you to help provide insight, feedback, and support.

 For Waitlisted Groups: If you miss 3 times without advance notice to the group then you will be removed from the group and the next person added to the waitlist.
 True emergencies do happen and will be taken into consideration.
 You can get on the waitlist again if you wish but you will be put on the end of the waitlist.

-Initially we will start out with one group and then add other groups after this one is running smooth and any unforeseen issues are worked out.
+Initially, we will start out with one group and then add other groups after this one is running smooth and any unforeseen issues are worked out.
 Each individual group will target a specific population such as children only, adults only, etc.

-Participant cost: Varies by group.
+Participant cost: Varies by the group.

 Peer Consultation Group Disclaimer

-I understand that these consultations do not constitute clinical supervision and that I remain completely responsible – ethically and legally – for the decisions I make in my own clinical case situations.
+I understand that these consultations do not constitute clinical supervision and that I remain completely responsible – ethically and legally – for the decisions, I make in my own clinical case situations.
 My consultant(s) will provide me with an opportunity to discuss clinical cases and issues about which s/he may have some expertise, and s/he may help me consider options for responding, but the comments made for my consideration are not supervisional mandates.